Welcome to the

 2. Tasty and culinarily interesting.

-3. Low maintenance (meaning no staking or fertilizing required and never in need of special attention to keep it healthy in my climate).
+3. Low maintenance (meaning no staking or fertilizing required and never needing special attention to keep it healthy in my climate).

 5. All the better if it is beautiful.